 What is straight flush poker hand rank?

-Straight Flush is the second strongest poker hand, being only weaker than Royal Flush, the strongest hand in poker.
+Straight Flush is the second strongest poker hand, being only weaker than Royal Flush, the strongest poker hand.

 How rare is a Straight Flush?